Operational guide and checklist

 - considering use of physical distance marking for areas such as toilets, showers, lockers and changing rooms and in any other areas where queues typically form

 - minimizing measures in congested areas in your premises such as narrow corridors, staircases, doorways and storage areas

 To reduce or eliminate transmission due to face-to-face meetings:

-- using remote working tools to avoid in-person meetings
+- use remote working tools to avoid in-person meetings

 - only absolutely necessary participants should attend meetings and should maintain physical distancing throughout

-- holding meetings outdoors or in well ventilated rooms
+- hold meetings outdoors or in well ventilated rooms

-- using floor signage to help people maintain physical distancing
+- use floor signage to help people maintain physical distancing

 - increasing the frequency of hand washing and surface cleaning